Ninoy Aquino: Monuments and memorials

-Manila International Airport (MIA) where he was assassinated was renamed Ninoy Aquino International Airport (NAIA) and his image is printed on the 500-peso note together with his wife.
+Manila International Airport (MIA), where he was assassinated, was renamed Ninoy Aquino International Airport (NAIA) in 1987.
+Several schools, roads, and establishments, including the Ninoy Aquino Parks and Wildlife Center, were also named after him.
+His image was printed on the New Design/BSP Series 500-peso note.
+With said series being demonetized starting 2013, his wife is now also featured along him on the New Generation Currency Series.

-On February 25, 2004, President Gloria Macapagal Arroyo signed into law Republic Act 9256 on the 21st anniversary of his death as an annual special non-working holiday in the Philippines.
+On February 25, 2004, President Gloria Macapagal Arroyo signed into law Republic Act No. 9256 on the 21st anniversary of his death as an annual special non-working holiday in the Philippines.
+In 2018, the Human Rights Victims’ Claims Board (HRVCB) formally recognised Aquino, his wife Corazon Aquino and 126 other individuals as a motu proprio victim of human rights violations committed under the Marcos Sr. dictatorship.